Towards a Scalable Proof Engine: A Performant Prototype Rewriting Primitive for Coq: Scaling Challenges

 Another essential pass to fuse with rewriting and partial evaluation is let-lifting.
 Unless all of the code is CPS-converted ahead of time, attempting to do let-lifting via rewriting, as must be done when using \tacsetoidrewrite{}, \tacrewritestrat{}, or \Rtac, results in slower asymptotics.
 This pattern is already apparent in the example of \Vref{fig:timing-LiftLetsMap}.

 Consider the code of \Vref{fig:micro:LiftLetsMap:code}.
-We achieve linear performance in $n\cdot m$ when ignoring the final \taccbv, while \tacsetoidrewrite{} and \tacrewritestrat{} are both cubic.
+We achieve linear performance in $n\cdot m$ when ignoring the final \taccbv,\footnote{ The final \taccbv{} reduces away the denotation function on the AST that results from rewriting.
+As discussed in \vref{sentence:final-cbv-perf-blame}, the necessity of ignoring this final reduction step to achieve linear performance is an artifact of measuring performance on a version of Coq prior to 8.14. } while \tacsetoidrewrite{} and \tacrewritestrat{} are both cubic.
 The rewriter in \Rtac\space cannot possibly achieve better than $\mathcal{O}\left(n\cdot m^2\right)$ unless it can be sublinear in the number of rewrites, because our rewriter gets away with a constant number of rewrites (four), plus evaluating recursion principles for a total amount of work $\mathcal{O}(n\cdot m)$.
 But without primitive support for let-lifting, it is instead necessary to lift the lets by rewrite rules, which requires $\mathcal{O}\left(n\cdot m^2\right)$ rewrites just to lift the lets.
 The analysis is thus: running \texttt{make} simply gives us $m$ nested applications of \texttt{map\_dbl} to a length-$n$ list.
 To reduce a given call to \texttt{map\_dbl}, all existing let-binders must first be lifted (there are $n\cdot k$ of them on the $k$-innermost-call) across \texttt{map\_dbl}, one-at-a-time.
 Then the \texttt{map\_dbl} adds another $n$ let binders, so we end up doing $\sum_{k=0}^{m} n\cdot k$ lifts, i.e., $n\cdot m(m+1)/2$ rewrites just to lift the lets.